timklapdor/csulx/_strategies/Creating-A-Shared-Resource.md

 : This individual task allows each student to reflect upon the process and to consider how this experience relates to their own management style/philosophy.

 Evaluation of other team projects
-: Using a survey tool (Surveymonkey) students are asked to nominate the most successful presentations given by others.
+: Using a survey tool (SurveyMonkey) students are asked to nominate the most successful presentations given by others.
 Students are also asked to explain their choices.
 This allows students to consider many topics as well as different ways of presenting information and influencing the opinion of others.

 </div>
 </div>